 - An All That sketch had citizens confused as both Kenan Thompson and Amanda Bynes were wearing a Superdude outfit.
 And for those not in on the joke: Kenan is a fat black guy; Amanda is a thin white girl.

-- In the Spanish TV series Aguila Roja, the Ninja-like hero is impersonated as part of trap to capture and kill him.
+- In the Spanish TV series Águila Roja, the Ninja-like hero is impersonated as part of trap to capture and kill him.
 The only reason the plan failed was because the impostor (a woman) turned out to have been a fellow student at the same Dojo.

 - Also, during the early 1990s, The Undertaker was defeated by Yokozuna in a casket match after copious outside interference by nearly every heel on the roster.
 A few months later, Ted DiBiase brought "the Undertaker" back; in the end this turned out to be a look-alike.
 Paul Bearer (the Undertaker's manager), claimed that Taker would rise again at a PPV to defeat the impostor.
 So Undertaker and Undertaker fought, though it was more like Undertaker versus a Dude dressed like the Undertaker who was shorter and less muscular.
 The Undertaker's kayfabe brother Kane would eventually be targeted by an impostor; though this was when Kane had unmasked, while fake Kane was wearing Kane's old costume (including a shirt, mask, and wig).
 Fake Kane was also a bit shorter.

-- Before he formed Right To Censor, this was Stevie Richards' entire gimmick, imitating The Brood, the Dudleyz, Dude Love, Val Venis, among others.
+- Before he formed Right To Censor, this continued to be Stevie Richards' entire WWF gimmick, imitating The Brood, the Dudleyz, Dude Love, Val Venis, among others.
 Dustin Rhodes also had a similar gimmick with "The Artist Formerly Known as Goldust" a couple years earlier, coming out as "Hunterdust", "Dustydust", "Chynadust", "Dust Lovedust", and "Sabledust".
 Charlie Haas and Big Show also did stints where their gimmick was imitating other people's gimmicks.

 - The West End Games Star Wars roleplaying game adventure "Tattooine Manhunt" introduced a knockoff Boba Fett named Jodo Kast.
 Kast wore Mandalorian armor, but it didn't have as much gear as Fett's and a slightly different color scheme.
 Originally intended as a stand-in for GMs who wanted a Fett-like character at a lower power level, the Expanded Universe introduced the idea that Kast traded on Fett's reputation, impersonating him to take jobs from people who had never met the man.
 It came back to bite him when Fett caught him in a trap, poisoned him, and blew him up.